 Generations after the breakup of the human family of Eden. the Johnfolk emphasise knowledge and innovation, the Davidfolk tradition and cohesion.
 But both have built hierarchical societies sustained by violence and dominated by men – and both claim to be the favoured children of a long-dead woman from Earth that all Eden knows as Gela, the mother of them all.

 When Starlight Brooking meets a handsome and powerful man from across Worldpool, she believes he will offer an outlet for her ambition and energy.
-But she has no idea that she will be a stand-in for Gela herself, and wear Gela’s own on her own finger.
+But she has no idea that she will be a stand-in for Gela herself, and wear Gela’s ring on her own finger.

 And she has no idea either of the enemies she will make, no inkling that a time will come when she, like John Redlantern, will choose to kill.

 * * *

 The sequel to Dark Eden, to be published by Corvus in 2014.
 (A version is also currently appearing in serialised form in the online magazine Aethernet, under the title Gela’s Ring.)